Polynaaa/Wellbeing/readme.md

 Coursework 2

 Installation:
-1. Downloa zip file "Gavrilova_Polina_CW2", extract folder inside.
+1. Downloa zip file "wellbeing" and extract folder inside or clone git repository
 2. Open the project in Visual Studio code
 3. Open the terminal window and run the following commands: npm install